-Accepted

-This term refers to installations acceptable to the authority enforcing the applicable installation rules.
-When the authority is FM Global, such locations are termed "FM Global Accepted."
+Accepted - This term refers to installations acceptable to the authority enforcing the applicable installation rules.
 Acceptance is based upon an overall evaluation of the installation.
-Factors other than the use of FM Approved equipment impact upon the decision to accept, or not to accept.
 Acceptance is not a characteristic of a product.
 It is installation specific.
 A product accepted for one installation may not be acceptable elsewhere.
-(Contrast with FM Approved.)

-Amplitude

-The maximum displacement of sinusoidal motion from position of rest to one-half of the total displacement.
+Amplitude - The maximum displacement of sinusoidal motion from position of rest to one-half of the total displacement.

-Assembly Load

-The force which is applied to the sprinkler frame due to assembly of the operating parts plus the equivalent force resulting from the maximum rated inlet pressure.
+Assembly Load - The force which is applied to the sprinkler frame due to assembly of the operating parts plus the equivalent force resulting from the maximum rated inlet pressure.

-Coated or Plated Sprinkler

-A sprinkler which has a factory applied coating or plating for corrosion protection or decorative purposes.
+Coated or Plated Sprinkler - A sprinkler which has a factory applied coating or plating for corrosion protection or decorative purposes.

-Concealed Sprinkler

-A sprinkler in which the entire body, including the operating mechanism, is above a concealing plate, the margin of which is nearly flush to the ceiling surface.
+Concealed Sprinkler - A sprinkler in which the entire body, including the operating mechanism, is above a concealing plate, the margin of which is nearly flush to the ceiling surface.

-Conductivity (C-Factor)

-A measure of the conductance between the sprinkler's heat responsive element and the other components of the sprinkler expressed in units of $(ft/s)^{1/2}$ or $(m/s)^{1/2}$.
+Conductivity (C-Factor) - A measure of the conductance between the sprinkler's heat responsive element and the other components of the sprinkler expressed in units of $(ft/s)^{1/2}$ or $(m/s)^{1/2}$.

-Corrosion Resistant

-Materials having resistance to corrosion equal to or exceeding that of bronze alloy having a minimum copper content of 80 percent.
+Corrosion Resistant - Materials having resistance to corrosion equal to or exceeding that of bronze alloy having a minimum copper content of 80 percent.

-Decorative Sprinkler

-A sprinkler which is factory-painted or coated to improve its aesthetics.
+Decorative Sprinkler - A sprinkler which is factory-painted or coated to improve its aesthetics.
 The coating is not considered a corrosion-resistant barrier.

-Design Area

-The maximum area that a single residential sprinkler is intended to protect.
+Design Area - The maximum area that a single residential sprinkler is intended to protect.

-Design Load

-See Element Design Load.
+Design Load - See Element Design Load.

-The coefficient of discharge as expressed in the equation:
+Discharge Coefficient (K-Factor) - The coefficient of discharge as expressed in the equation: